Diepsloot: Modern day

 So far, 4,900 Reconstruction and Development Programme (RDP) houses have been constructed in Diepsloot.
 Another 737 housing stands with water and sanitation facilities have been allocated.
 The national housing policy has moved away from the mass provision of standard RDP houses: it now follows the People's Housing Process model, a project being implemented in Diepsloot West.
 RDP houses are still being constructed, but the new process has the state provide a subsidy that covers the cost of building a house.
 The prospective home owner is expected to pay a portion of the costs.

 Diepsloot is now home to about 140,000 people.
 Many of them live in 3×2 metre shacks, assembled from scrap metal, wood, plastic and cardboard.
-Some families lack access to running water, sewage and rubbish removal.
+Some families lack access to running water, sewerage and rubbish removal.
 All extensions except for extensions 1, 5, 12 and 13 have tar roads, drainage and street lights.
 Members of the local council live in all extensions, except extension 5.

 Extensions 1 and 5 often get flooded in the heavy summer rains as the water from the mall runs down into their roads.
 Residents use paraffin and electric stoves for cooking.
-Im the 2011 census, 18.4% of dwellers have piped water inside their dwelling, 61.2% have electricity and 74.1% have access to a flush toilet connected to the sewage system.
+In the 2011 census, 18.4% of dwellers have piped water inside their dwelling, 61.2% have electricity and 74.1% have access to a flush toilet connected to the sewage system.
 The majority of shacks which have access to electricity use a prepaid meter, but this is becoming increasingly expensive and is used sparingly.

 Popular culture

 Diepsloot was featured on the BBC program Law and Disorder in Johannesburg.
 Karl Pilkington visited Diepsloot and talked to a group of students as a part of Season Two of An Idiot Abroad in 2011.

+The television series DiepCity which was playing in Mzansi Magic was based on life in Diepsloot.

 Social deprivation

 Diepsloot is generally described as a notorious settlement full of crime, violent protests and unpredictability.
-This place is inhabited by people from different tribes, cultures, traditions and nationalities, many of whom have no educational background or a skill asset which they can use to find employment.
+This place is inhabited by people from different tribes, cultures, traditions and nationalities, many of whom have no educational background or a skill set which they can use to find employment.
 The lack of education or skill set may be due to material deprivation, lack of security and the absence or dysfunctional needs such as water and sanitation infrastructure development.